Adamlion44/Assignments/README.md

 # Assignments
-This is my sentiment for Exem
+This is my assignment for Exem